mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 The quick display reports summary exact and estimated frequency, severity, and aggregate statistics.
 These make it easy to see if the numerical estimation appears valid.
 Look for a small error in the mean and close second (CV) and third (skew) moments. ``qd`` displays the dataframe ``a.describe``.

-In this case, the aggregate mean error is too high because the discretization bucket size ``bs`` is too small (see REF).
+In this case, the aggregate mean error is too high because the discretization bucket size ``bs`` is too small.
 Run again with a larger bucket.

 .. ipython:: python
     :okwarning: